yangashley/task-list-api/ada-project-docs/wave_06.md

 Use independent research to discover how to set up a one-to-many relationship in Flask.

-The Goal model should be have a _relationship_ with the model Task.
+The Goal model should have a _relationship_ with the model Task.

 After learning the strategy for creating a one-to-many relationship, in the Goal model, we recommend:

-- Setting the `backref` value to `'tasks'`
 - Setting the `lazy` value to `True`

 ### Updates to the Task Model